 FWC's Office of Strategic Initiatives (OSI) identifies and coordinates programs with boundary-spanning implications that benefit wildlife and their habitats.
 In FY 2012/2013, the agency organized an inter-divisional team to prioritize and coordinate the agency's contributions to all inter-agency ecosystem restoration activities in south Florida including CERP.
-In 2016, the FWC created an Everglades Coordinator position, housed within OSI, to work across FWC divisions and regions, to ensure that the FWC is strategically positioned to support restoration of the South Florida Ecosystem.
+In 2016, the FWC created an Everglades Coordinator position, housed within OSI, to work across FWC divisions and regions and to ensure that the FWC is strategically positioned to support restoration of the South Florida Ecosystem.

-South Florida Water Management District (\$30,815,186)
+South Florida Water Management District (\$26,799,280)

 The SFWMD is the local sponsor for the majority of the 68 projects included in the CERP.
 Planning, design, and construction are currently underway on some of these projects.
-While some projects are in the planning and design phase, others such as the Indian River Lagoon South C-44 Reservoir and STA Project and Picayune Strand Restoration Project are currently under construction.
+While some projects are in the planning and design phase, others such as the Indian River Lagoon South C-44 Reservoir and STA Project, C-43 Reservoir Project, and Picayune Strand Restoration Project are currently under construction.

 The Indian River Lagoon South restoration project will reduce harmful freshwater inflows and generate habitat and water quality improvements in the St. Lucie Estuary and the Indian River Lagoon.
 The SFWMD has completed construction of the C-44 Communication Tower and System Discharge.
-The 6,300 acre C-44 Stormwater Treatment Area (STA) is currently under construction and expected to be completed in December 2017.
+The 6,300-acre C-44 STA is currently under construction and expected to be completed in June 2018.
 Additionally, the reservoir pump station is under construction and expected to be complete by September 2018.
 The C-44 Reservoir, which will store up to 50,600 acre-feet of water, is under construction by the USACE and expected to be complete in 2020.

 The Picayune Strand Restoration project will reestablish natural sheetflow to enhance wetlands in the 55,000-acre Picayune Strand and provide more natural freshwater inflow to the Ten Thousand Islands National Wildlife Refuge.
 The SFWMD initiated construction of the Manatee Mitigation Feature of the Picayune Strand Restoration Project in late Spring 2015 and construction is now complete.
-In addition, the design level modeling for the southwestern protection feature was initiated in October 2015, the initial field work and geotechnical investigations have been completed and preliminary seepage analysis and modeling are underway.
-The operational testing and monitoring period for the Merritt Pump Station is complete and the structure has been transferred to the SFWMD.
-The Faka Union Pump Station began the Operational Testing and Monitoring Period in January 2016 with an anticipated transfer to SFWMD in late 2017 or early 2018.
-The Miller Pump Station is currently under construction by the USACE and acquisition of remaining project lands in the Belle Meade area is underway.
+The operational testing and monitoring period for the Merritt Pump Station is complete and the pump station has been transferred to the SFWMD.
+The Faka Union Pump Station Operational Testing and Monitoring Period is complete, and the pump station was transferred to SFWMD in January 2018.
+The Miller Pump Station is currently in the Endurance Testing Phase and Operational Testing and Monitoring will begin in 2018.
+The design level seepage analysis and modeling work for the southwestern protection feature is in progress and the acquisition of remaining project lands in the Belle Meade area is underway with the majority of parcels now in SFWMD ownership.

-The C-43 West Basin Reservoir Project will capture and store approximately 170,00 acre-feet of water, reducing damaging discharges to the Caloosahatchee Estuary.
-The project will capture and store stormwater runoff from the C-43 basin and Lake Okeechobee It will also improve the salinity balance for the Caloosahatchee Estuary by controlling peak flows during the wet season and providing essential flows during the dry season.
+The C-43 West Basin Reservoir Project will capture and store approximately 170,000 acre-feet of water, reducing damaging discharges to the Caloosahatchee Estuary.
+The project will capture and store stormwater runoff from the C-43 Basin and Lake Okeechobee.
+It will also improve the salinity balance for the Caloosahatchee Estuary by controlling peak flows during the wet season and providing essential flows during the dry season.
 The SFWMD has started construction of this project.
-Demolition work is underway and expected to be complete by August 2017 and construction of the first (195 cfs) pump station will be complete in April 2018.
-The second pump station (1500 cfs) will be awarded in January 2018 and the reservoir will be complete in 2022.
+Preloading and demolition work has been completed.
+Construction of the Irrigation (195 cfs) Pump Station began in June 2016 and is currently scheduled to be complete in August 2018.
+The Intake Pump Station (1500 cfs) construction is underway with a Notice to Proceed in March 2018 and scheduled completion in May 2022.